OpenAT/odoo_v8.0/README.md

 - **cus_hof-dev-ckeditor_advanced**
 - **cus_hof-fix-3425**

-## Features
+## GOALS

-### Better version and update handling
+#### Better version and update handling
 - updated requirements.txt to install with pip install -r /path/to/requirements.txt
 - all third party addons as well as odoo itself are linked as submodules

-### Planned: Simple setup through setup-tools.sh
+#### Planned: Simple setup through odoo-tools.sh
-setup-tools.sh will be a simple setup script that is able to
+odoo-tools.sh will be a simple setup script that is able to
 - setup new instances of odoo on the local server
 - deploy addon(s) to one or more databases on the local server
 - backup and restore databases (and data-dir) on the local server

 ## SETUP
-Right now the Setup process is still done manualy - but in the ner future setup-tools.sh will handls everything.
+Right now the Setup process is still done manualy - but in the near future odoo-tools.sh will handle everything.
 As soon as this script is finished it will be documented here.

 You could find some guidance for the setup script here: